Chevrolet Monza: Model year changes

 The Monza “Mirage” was a one-year only (1977) sporty body modification package produced by Michigan Auto Techniques (MAT), an aftermarket company contracted by GM; the Mirage was painted white, with red and blue racing stripes along the length of the car.
 It also featured flared body panels and a special airdam and spoiler.
 The vehicles were built in GM's St. Therese plant, and sent to MAT for modification, after which MAT would ship completed cars to the dealer.
 There were approximately 4,097 1977 Mirages made by MAT, but there were also Mirages created by Chevrolet dealerships, as the body add-ons and stripes were available through the dealer parts department.
 The 5.0 liter (305 CID) engine was the only V8 option for the 1977 model year.
 The standard Vega 2.3 aluminum-block engine was discontinued at the end of the model year, replaced with the Pontiac 2.5 "Iron Duke".

 The 1978 Monza line expanded to include rebadged holdovers from the Vega line, which ended production after the 1977 model year.
 Chevy grafted a new Monza front end onto the previous Vega hatchback and wagon body-styles.
 The Monza "S", marketed as the Monza price leader, used the Vega hatchback body.
-With production of only 2,000 units, it was speculated that this was simply an effort to use up a stock of leftover 1977 Vega bodies.
+With production of only 2,000 units, it was speculated that this was simply an effort to use up a stock of leftover 1977 Vega hatchback bodies.
 The Monza wagon was also offered in an estate wood-trimmed version, using the Vega wagon body.
 The 1978 Monza line gained a new base coupe and 2+2 hatchback with round headlights in an upright front end with a crossbar grille and new tri-colored taillamps.
 The base 2+2 hatchback also used a new blunt rear taillamp panel incorporating the license plate mount and a conventional rear bumper; its enlarged taillights with square amber turn signals were also used on notchback coupes.
-The new Monza Sport series was offered in both 2+2 hatchback and notchback body styles, using a modified version of the previous quad rectangular headlamps, now above a full-width open-slot grill.
+The new Monza Sport series was offered in both 2+2 hatchback and notchback body styles, using a modified version of the previous quad rectangular headlamps, now above a full-width open-slot grille.
 The 2.5 liter (151 CID) inline-four "Iron Duke" was standard for 1978, replacing the Vega's inline-four engine.
 Engine options were a Buick-designed 3.2 liter (196 CID) V6 engine with a two-barrel carburetor that produced 90 hp at 3,600 rpm.
 Replacing the 3.2 liter V6 in California and high-altitude areas was Buick's 3.8 liter (231 CID) 105 hp V6 engine.
 Four-cylinder engines and the 3.2 liter V6 were not available in high-altitude areas.
 The 145 hp 305 cubic-inch V8 remained optional in all but the "S" hatchback and wagon models.
 Discontinued at the end of the 1978 model year were the S hatchback, Towne Coupe sport option and the estate version of the wagon.